getty-zig/getty.so/docs/getting-started/guide/serializers.md

 null
 ```

 And there we have it!
-Our initial `Serializer` implementation, but now with
+Our initial `Serializer` implementation, but now with a
-context!
+bit of context!

 ??? tip "Method Reuse"